 Marker for # HE Strikes (Black) HE Strike Strength (Orange) Off-Board High Explosive Strikes are assigned FP dice and a To-Hit numbers in the Order of Battle section of a scenario.
 The FP dice and To-Hit combination, and the number of Strikes are each marked on the Artillery Track.
 On-Board High Explosive Strikes are assigned the HE FP dice and To-Hit number of the unit firing.
-INDIRECT FIRE SUMMARY CHART Strike Type Available as an Off-Board Strike Available as an On-Board Strike High Explosive Yes ARTY, SPA, MRTR, SPM SMOKE Smoke Screen Yes, place 3x ARTY, SPA Place 3x MRTR, SPM: Place 1x SMOKE Artillery Delivered Mines Yes, place 3x NO Dual-Purpose Improved Conventional Munitions ONLY NO Multi-Launch Rocket System ONLY NO Chemical Winimum Ra ONLY NO ons, see 14.4 \ Minimum Range Restrictions, see 14.4 Range 14.7.2 Strike Procedure Units in a hex hit by a High Explosive Strike are attacked individually and all such units in a hex are attacked by the Strike.
+INDIRECT FIRE SUMMARY CHART Available as Available as Strike Type an Off-Board an On-Board Strike Strike ARTY, SPA, MRTR, Yes SPM High Explosive ARTY, SPA Place 3x Yes, place 3x MRTR, SPM: Smoke Screen Place 1x Yes, place 3x NO Artillery MINEFIELD Delivered Mines ONLY NO Dual-Purpose Improved Conventional Munitions ONLY NO MLRS Multi-Launch Rocket System ONLY NO Chemical Minimum Range Restrictions, see 14.4 Range 14.7.2 Strike Procedure Units in a hex hit by a High Explosive Strike are attacked individually and all such units in a hex are attacked by the Strike.
 Use the Direct Fire procedures in combat (10.0), Direct Fire Restrictions and Modifiers (10.6) and Combat Results (10.7) to resolve the HE Indirect Fire attack.
 Important: On-Board Indirect Fire is subject to Long Range penalties.
 It is NOT subject to the Point Blank Range bonus.
 See Direct Fire Restrictions and Modifiers, 10.6.
-However, how hit Saves are calculated is a little different from Direct Fire resolution. - Infantry and unarmored targets gain Defensive Bonuses for terrain type (see 10.6.8) and concealment (see 10.6.13). - Light & Heavy Armor roll only for Defensive Bonuses for terrain type (see 10.6.8) and concealment (see10.6.13).
-They do NOT use their Armor/Save value but instead take an additional 1d6 Defensive Bonus, subject to the Maximum Defensive Bonus (see.
+However, how hit Saves are calculated is a little different from Direct Fire resolution. - Infantry and unarmored targets gain Defensive Bonuses for terrain type (see 10.6.8) and concealment (see 10.6.13). - Light & Heavy Armor do NOT use their Armor value (though they do use their Save value) but roll only for Defensive Bonuses for terrain type (see 10.6.8) and concealment (see 10.6.13).
+They also receive an additional 1d6 Defensive Bonus, all subject to the Maximum Defensive Bonus (see.
 10.6.14) Exception: When Heavy Armor is attacked by a MRTR or SPM Strike, then the unit's Armor/Save values are used instead.
-It is still subject to the Maximum Defensive Bonus (10.6.14) • The usual rules apply when units are reduced or eliminated and HQs & Leaders (10.7.2), and/or Passengers (10.7.3) are present in a Strike hex. \\ Heavy Targets get full Armor and Save when targeted by mortars Once the Strike has been resolved, the FFE marker is removed.
+It is still subject to the Maximum Defensive Bonus (10.6.14) • The usual rules apply when units are reduced or eliminated and HQs & Leaders (10.7.2), and/or Passengers (10.7.3) are present in a Strike hex. ^{} Heavy Targets get full Armor and Save when targeted by mortars Once the Strike has been resolved, the FFE marker is removed.
 For Off-Board assets, reduce the number of HE Strikes by one on the Artillery Track; while for On-Board Strikes, the firing unit is marked Ops Complete.
 14.8 SMOKE